 - Has the potential to corrupt other connected devices if there's a bug in the system.

 - Increases compatibility issues between devices, as there's no international standard of compatibility for IoT.
 This makes it difficult for devices from different manufacturers to communicate with each other.

 IoT standards and frameworks

-- ZigBee is a low-power, low-data rate wireless network used mainly in industrial settings.
-ZigBee is based on the Institute of Electrical and Electronics Engineers (IEEE) 802.15.4 standard.
+- Zigbee is a low-power, low-data rate wireless network used mainly in home and industrial settings.
+ZigBee is based on the IEEE 802.15.4 standard.
 The ZigBee Alliance created Dotdot, the universal language for IoT that enables smart objects to work securely on any network and understand each other.

 IoT frameworks include the following:

 - Amazon Web Services (AWS) IoT is a cloud computing platform for IoT released by Amazon.
 This framework is designed to enable smart devices to easily connect and securely interact with the AWS cloud and other connected devices.